xoofx/XelaBuild/readme.md

 > Disclaimer
 >
 > This is a playground, highly experimental, code super dirty, read it at your own risk!

+## Why?

+Today, msbuild is used mostly dynamically to evaluate build graphs and execute targets.

+Recently was introduced a new way to build projects with msbuild by using [static graphs](https://github.com/dotnet/msbuild/blob/main/documentation/specs/static-graph.md#static-graph)

+Static graphs are great because they provide the knowledge up-front of the entire project graph to compile, and this allows to schedule more efficiently the build of projects.

+With the static-graph mode, msbuild has introduced an `isolate` project mode:

+- Usually, when you compile a Project A that has many project dependencies (B1, B2...), building project A with msbuild will require msbuild to issue lots of msbuild tasks to query build result metadatas from project dependencies (e.g `B1.GetTargetFrameworks`).
+The problem is that calling msbuild on each dependencies can be very costly because it requires to load all the target files associated to a project, evaluate all the properties...etc.
+- With the isolate mode, you can create a cache of a project that would contain the results of these metadatas.
+ You could then build Project A by reusing caches for their dependencies (e.g B1.csproj.cache)

+But the design of `isolate` was made in a specific case (see this [issue](https://github.com/dotnet/msbuild/issues/7112)) that was forcing the compilation of each projects sequentially and from a single thread.
+So you couldn't build an entire graph of projects in reverse order of topological sort in parallel.

+This repo validates the idea by bringing to msbuild a way to use isolated builds on msbuild nodes, so that we can now build caches in // while build projects.

+The performance improvements can be dramatic.
+For example, for a tree of 100 C# projects (a root project, several layers of child projects, and a single leaf project referenced by all children), the full build of these projects takes:

+- 7s to 9s with Visual Studio/msbuild.
+- 2s with the solution experimented in this repository.

+The solution in this experiment brings almost a **speedup factor of x3 in build time**.

 ## Building